 The evolution of wireless transmission for 5G mobile networks

 Designing wireless backhaul solutions to meet these 5G challenges is no easy task.
 However, there are a few key capabilities that any 5G wireless backhaul solution will have to incorporate as 5G hits the market.

 Dramatically increasing the capacity of wireless backhaul solutions will help mobile operators meet the capacity demands inherent to 5G networks without sacrificing customer quality of experience.

 New wireless backhauls will leverage traditional microwave bands, enhancing them by widening channel spacing, introducing higher modulation schemes, and taking advantage of new spectral-efficiency techniques such as line-of-sight MIMO.
-These features and the use of higher frequency connectivity can help operators deliver the required capacity while meeting operational efficiency milestones via spectrum cost savings and the reduction of fiber deployments.
+These features and higher frequency connectivity can help operators deliver the required capacity while meeting operational efficiency milestones via spectrum cost savings and reducing fiber deployments.

 New wireless backhaul frequency re-use scheme

-The density of 5G network cell site grids will create heightened demand for wireless backhaul frequency re-use, as links become closer to each other.
+The density of 5G network cell site grids will create a heightened demand for wireless backhaul frequency re-use as links become closer to each other.
 Greater frequency re-use will enable operators to leverage their existing spectrum resources to deliver the backhaul capacity necessary to support 5G traffic.

 High-capacity NLoS solutions

-Operators can provide sufficient 4G/4.5G coverage with limited sub-6GHz spectrum.
-However, 5G capacity demands require more efficient microwave and millimeter-wave non-line-of-sight (NLoS) solutions to accommodate street level deployment of mobile cell sites.
+Operators can provide sufficient 4G/4.5G coverage with a limited sub-6GHz spectrum.
+However, 5G capacity demands require a more efficient microwave and millimeter-wave non-line-of-sight (NLoS) solutions to accommodate street-level deployment of mobile cell sites.

 Improved microwave and millimeter-wave NLoS solutions use adaptive channel estimation that ensures capacity and availability of key wireless backhaul features and operational efficiency for 5G networks.